Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \subsubsection{Offline Robot System Identification}

-The goal of SysID is to minimize the discrepancy between $\bm{X}^t_S$ and $\bm{X}^t_T$ by searching for more realistic system parameter $\boldsymbol{\zeta}$.
-The cost function can be some distance function $d(\cdot|\cdot)$ over a dataset of $m$ samples where $T$ is the length of each sample (Eq. (\ref{costfunc})).
-We chose the mean square error (MSE) as a $d$ function to match the different trajectories.
+The goal of SysID is to minimize the discrepancy between a source data $\br{X_S}$ and a target data $\br{X_T}$ by searching for more realistic robot's system parameters $\boldsymbol{\zeta}$ in a simulation.
+The cost function can be some distance function $d(\cdot,\cdot)$ over a dataset of $m$ samples where $T$ is the length of each sample (Eq. (\ref{costfunc})).
+We chose the mean square error (MSE) as a $d$ function that is commonly used in SysID \cite{wensing2017linear}.

-The optimal parameter $\boldsymbol{\zeta}^*$ can be chosen by solving the Eq. \ref{costfunc} and we utilized the PSO algorithm due to its global search ability and fast convergence speed.
-In this work, the parameters $\zeta \in \R^{8}$ to be optimized contain joint damping $d_j \in \R^{4}$ and link mass $m_l \in \R^{4}$.
-To make a more realistic simulation environment, we chose the PD controller gain ($K_p \in \R^{4}, K_d \in \R^{4}$) considering the real-world gain applied to SATYRR.
+The optimal parameter $\boldsymbol{\zeta}^*$ can be chosen by solving the Eq. \ref{costfunc} and we utilized the particle swarm optimization (PSO) algorithm due to its global search ability and fast convergence speed.
+In this work, data $\br{X} \in \R^{8}$ contains position $q$ and velocity $\dot{q}$ in four joints of the manipulator in SATYRR.
+The parameters $\boldsymbol{\zeta} \in \R^{8}$ to be optimized contain joint damping

+$\br{d_j} \in \R^{4}$ and link mass $\br{m_l} \in \R^{4}$.
+These parameters are chosen based on the major components that impact the dynamics.
+The center of mass and inertia tensor are determined using the CAD file, after setting the material and the coordinate center.
+To create a realistic simulation environment, we set the PD controller gains ($\br{K_p} \in \R^{4}, \br{K_d} \in \R^{4}$) based on the real-world gains used for SATYRR, with a control frequency of 400Hz for both simulation and real-world scenarios.